Pain In the Neck!!

 - Try to get good restful sleep.
 As studies have suggested that lack of sleep can cause increase chronic neck pain.
 Sleeping position and posture can be helpful, as well.
 If you are a stomach sleeper, try and sleep on your side as laying on your stomach can increase neck stress and strain while in one position.
 Also, a supportive neck pillow can help and avoid using more than one pillow.

-If, after starting and continuing with your exercise improvement in pain has not occurred, it is advisable to seek further advice from health care professionals.
+If, after starting and continuing with your exercise improvement in discomfort has not occurred, it is advisable to seek further advice from health care professionals.

-Recently published clinical practice guidelines by Pierre et al. (2016) for patients experiencing neck pain recommend that interventions often provided by physiotherapists are helpful.
+Recently published clinical practice guidelines by Pierre et al. (2016) for patients experiencing neck discomfort recommend that interventions often provided by physiotherapists are helpful.

-There is evidence to support the use of active exercise-based treatment, early exercise-based rehabilitation interventions, manual therapy approaches, patient education in the management of neck pain.
+There is evidence to support the use of active exercise-based treatment, early exercise-based rehabilitation interventions, manual therapy approaches, patient education in the management of neck discomfort.

 If you are suffering from neck pain, we could help you and advise you of the best possible treatment options.
 Please do contact us to book your appointment today.